Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: ADAL-ineq : applying ADAL to SDPs in general form

-Furthermore, the spectral decomposition of the matrix $W$, needed for updating the variable $\bar X$ and $\bar Z$ can be computed in a ``block-wise'' fashion.
-At a generic iteration of \texttt{ADAL}, matrix $W$ can be written as follows:
+As a consequence of Proposition~\ref{prop:ypdate}, the spectral decomposition of the matrix $W$, performed in Step~\ref{proj} and needed for updating the variables $\bar X$ and $\bar Z$, can also be computed without storing the augmented matrices.
+Indeed $W^{k+1}$ can be written in a ``block-wise'' fashion as follows:

-Then, in order to compute the eigenvalues and eigenvectors of $W^{k+1}$, we can first compute the spectral decomposition of the matrix $\frac{X^k}{\sigma^k} - C + \Aa^T y^{k+1}$, then we trivially get the eigenvalues and eigenvectors of the diagonal part of $W^{k+1}$ and eventually we adjust the dimension of the eigenvectors computed, in order to have them in $\R^{n+l}$.
+To compute the eigenvalues and eigenvectors of $W^{k+1}$, we begin by performing the spectral decomposition of the matrix $\frac{X^k}{\sigma^k} - C + \Aa^T y^{k+1}$.
+Then, we straightforwardly obtain the eigenvalues and eigenvectors corresponding to the diagonal part of $W^{k+1}$.
+Finally, we adjust the dimension of the computed eigenvectors to ensure they belong to $\R^{n+\ell}$.

+Proposition~\ref{prop:ypdate} and the reasoning reported above demonstrate that it is possible to apply Algorithm~\ref{alg:ADAL} to Problem~\eqref{sdp:standard1} without storing the augmented matrices by rewriting its steps in terms of the matrices that are defining the original inequality constrained problem~\eqref{psdp}.
+As already mentioned, we denote this version of \texttt{ADAL} as \texttt{ADAL-ineq} and its scheme is reported in Algorithm~\ref{alg:ADALin}.